This post may include affiliate links.

-This creamy broccoli cauliflower salad is a crowd-pleasing salad that comes together in just 20 minutes!
-My spin uses feta, pine nuts, and sundried tomatoes for big flavor.
+This creamy broccoli cauliflower salad is a crowd-pleaser that comes together in just 20 minutes!
+My spin uses feta, pine nuts, and sun-dried tomatoes for big flavor.

-Here’s a fun summer salad recipe that we’ve been eating on repeat: broccoli cauliflower salad!
-Crunchy broccoli and cauliflower are covered in a creamy zingy dressing, then paired with sundried tomatoes, toasted pine nuts and feta cheese.
+Here’s a fun summer salad recipe that I’ve been eating on repeat: broccoli cauliflower salad!
+Crunchy broccoli and cauliflower are covered in a creamy, zingy dressing, then paired with sun-dried tomatoes, toasted pine nuts, and feta cheese.

 Ingredients You Need

 Got a head of broccoli and a head of cauliflower?
-Those are the major components for this broccoli cauliflower salad, and it’s accessorized with a creamy dressing and some fun mix-ins.
-Since I eat a lot of vegetarian foods around here, I ditched the bacon in favor of meaty sundried tomatoes.
+Those are the major components of this broccoli-cauliflower salad, which is accessorized with a creamy dressing and some fun mix-ins.
+Since I eat a lot of vegetarian foods, I ditched the bacon in favor of meaty sun-dried tomatoes.
 Here are the ingredients you’ll need:

-• Broccoli florets: Cut them small to get a nice even texture to this salad.
+- Broccoli florets: Cut them into small pieces for a nice, even texture in this salad.

-• Feta cheese crumbles: This brings a nice anchor to the salad (instead of cheddar that is in many broccoli salads!).
+- Feta cheese crumbles: This adds a nice anchor to the salad (instead of cheddar, which is often in broccoli salads!).

 Pro Tip: Don’t Skip Toasting the Nuts